freenas/freenas-docs/userguide/plugins.rst

 Installing
 ----------

-A plugin is a self-contained application installer which has been designed to integrate into the %brand% GUI.
-A plugin offers several
+A plugin is a self-contained application installer designed to integrate into the %brand% GUI.
+A plugin offers several advantages:
-advantages:

 * the %brand% GUI provides a browser for viewing the list of available plugins